Bodo-inc/Bodo-examples/Kubernetes/README.md

 # Running a Bodo workload in Kubernetes

 Bodo workloads can be deployed with Kubernetes using the [Kubeflow MPI-Operator](https://github.com/kubeflow/mpi-operator) which enables running MPI applications in a Kubernetes environment.
-In typical Kubernetes fashion, this also provides resiliency in the case of Node Failure for long running Bodo applications.
+In typical Kubernetes fashion, this also provides increased resiliency in the case of Node Failure for long running Bodo applications.

 ## Prerequisites

 - Access to a Kubernetes cluster such as AWS EKS.

-- Create a docker image that contains your intended Bodo version and Python scripts.
+- Create a docker image that contains your intended Bodo version and Python scripts and upload it to a docker registry such as Docker Hub so that K8s can pull it.
 For reference, see this [Dockerfile](docker/Dockerfile).
+In case of private registries, follow instructions from [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 A docker image created from this Dockerfile is also available on DockerHub: [bodoaidocker/kube-mpioperator-minimal](https://hub.docker.com/r/bodoaidocker/kube-mpioperator-minimal/tags).
 You can use this as the base image for your own docker image.
 For testing and validation purposes this image also includes the [pi calculation example](docker/pi.py), which is used in this tutorial.

 ## Setup